Zoten64/livelyleosrescue/README.md

 ## Design

 For the design I wanted to implement both a light mode and a dark mode for the site.
+I also wanted the site to have an orangeish theme as leopard geckos are native to desert areas.
 I visited [Happy Hues](https://www.happyhues.co/) for a color pallette.
 What I did was I chose [this pallette](https://www.happyhues.co/palettes/9) and modified it slightly.
 I removed the pink color and kept the rest.
 For dark mode i took the colors from [this pallette](https://www.happyhues.co/palettes/13), but removed the accent colors to keep the same orange as light mode.
 I ended up changing the accent color from #ff8e3c to #bb3e1f (Current color that you see in the pallette) to make it contrast more with the text for better visibility.

 **Light mode color pallette:**
 ![Light mode color pallette](documentation/color_pallette_light.png)